 Not all Christians go to church, as not all vegans are against making cups of tea.

-So an employment judge would not have to find that there is a vegan dogma which prevented a vegan from making a cup of tea, in order to rule that being forced to make tea was discrimination in a particular case.
+So an employment judge would not have to find that there is a vegan dogma that prevented a vegan from making a cup of tea, in order to rule that being forced to make tea was discrimination in a particular case.

 It’s about the belief of that individual vegan person at the time.”